zerotow logo

 • As a guide, 1 PSI is roughly the maximum amount of pressure you can generate by blowing with your mouth.

 • Ensure the zip is clean, lubed and fully closed.
+Visually inspect the zip each and every time you close it.
 This is absolutely critical.
 More details on care and usage of the zip can be found here.

 On-Land Practice